DDD-Enterprises/slut-tools/readme.md

 | --out-mode <print|copy|write> | Output destination |
 | --repo-path <dir>         | Target dir when writing |

+Clipboard commands are detected automatically: `pbcopy` on macOS, `xclip` or `wl-copy` on Linux, and `clip.exe` when running under WSL.
+If none are found, the merged text is printed to stdout.

 ## 🖤 Examples

 gb docs -n -o cumdump.md